2001 Japan Airlines mid-air incident: Criminal investigation and trial

 On 11 April 2008, on appeal, a higher court overturned the decision and found Hachitani and Momii guilty.
-The presiding judge, Masaharu Suda (須田 賢, Suda Masaharu), sentenced Hachitani, then 33, to 12 months imprisonment, and Momii, then 39, to 18 months imprisonment, with both sentences suspended for 3 years.
+The presiding judge, Masaharu Suda sentenced Hachitani, then 33, to 12 months imprisonment, and Momii, then 39, to 18 months imprisonment, with both sentences suspended for 3 years.
 The lawyers representing the controllers appealed, but the convictions were upheld on 26 October 2010, by the Supreme Court.

 In popular culture

 The events of the incident are documented in the final season 3 episode of the Discovery Channel documentary Aircrash Confidential.
 The episode was first aired on 20 August 2018.